-PROSAMI is a non-profit organization which focuses on the promotion of maternal and infant health in the rural areas of the Democratic Republic of Congo (DRC).
+PROSAMI is a non-profit organization that focuses on the promotion of maternal and infant health in the rural areas of the Democratic Republic of Congo (DRC).
 UVA nurse practitioner, David Strider, is President of PROSAMI and works with the UVA Center for Telehealth to design and implement telecommunication systems that allow midwives in the DRC to connect with nurses in Virginia.

 Over the last nine years, PROSAMI has been providing telemidwifery by providing education of nurses in the DRC to become advanced nurse-midwives through sequential didactic and practical clinical training.
 In addition, ongoing teleconferences are held between the midwifery students and professors in Durban, South Africa, Ng’iya, Kenya, New Delhi, India, Staunton, VA, and Charlottesville, VA.

 Swinfen Charitable Trust

 The Swinfen Charitable Trust aims to assist resource-limited, sick and disabled patients in the developing world.
 The Trust establishes telemedicine links between medical and surgical specialists around the world who give free consultations via videoconferencing.
 As of January 2014, UVA physicians have consulted on over 200 international cases.